mrbelowski/CrewChiefV4/README.txt

 Written by Jim Britton (main app, voice acting, Raceroom and PCars implementations), Morten Roslev (Assetto Corsa implementation), Vytautas Leonavičius (rFactor2 implementation) and Dan Allongo (Automobilista and rFactor1 implementation).
 The application is the result of lots of lots of hard work and input from the guys above as well as some great advice and support from the community and the guys at Sector3 and SMS.

-Additional material from Scoops (fantastic track layout mapping work), Geoffrey Lessel (some amazing alternate spotter sounds) and Clare Britton (more alternate spotter sounds).
+Additional material from Scoops (fantastic track layout mapping work).
+Fantastic alternate spotter sounds by Geoffrey Lessel, Matt Orr (aka EmptyBox) and Clare Britton.

 The source code for Crew Chief is available here: https://github.com/mrbelowski/CrewChiefV4